kiarashAlizadeh/CipherShark/README.md

 - **Repeatability**: Reuse configurations
 - **Easy Management**: Change settings without re-running the script
 - **Documentation**: Record all settings in one file
+- **Multiple SSH VPN Users**: Define multiple users in configuration

 ### How to Use

 1. Edit the `vpn-config.conf` file
 2. Enter your desired settings
 3. Run the script
-4. If configuration file exists, the script will use it
+4. If configuration file exists, the script will use it automatically

 <h2 id="configuration-file-settings">📝 Configuration File Settings</h2>